 The Canon M50 and the Canon M6 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the M50 and the M6 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Canon EOS M6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
+Both the M50 and the M6 have been discontinued, but can regularly be found used on eBay.
+The M6 was replaced by the Canon M6 Mark II, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.